Why is My SD Card Not Working?

 • Using the same card on multiple systems often

-• Abrupt removal card during the file transfer process
+• Abrupt removal of the card during the file transfer process

 • Bad sector formation